trapeze-bell-peter/ror_on_docker/README.md

 Overall, this works well.
 I have moved most of my RoR projects on my local machine over to using `docker-compose`.

+However, it does not completely absolve the developer from having a good understanding of Rails, its migrations, and how to checkout issues using `psql`.

 I would also love to write a Rails generator that does all this setup automatically.
 But that is a bigger undertaking and therefore for another day.

+I would love to hear from others if they find this useful.
+If I have made a mistake, please feel free to point this out.